splunk/public-o11y-docs/splunkplatform/practice-reliability/incident-response.rst

 * :ref:`logs-alias`

 To view related content, select correlated infrastructure resources, metrics, or traces in the :strong:`Related Content` bar.
 See :ref:`get-started-relatedcontent` to learn more.
-Seeing your logs data correlated with metrics and traces in Observability Cloud helps your team to locate and resolve problems faster.
+Seeing your logs data correlated with metrics and traces in Splunk Observability Cloud helps your team to locate and resolve problems faster.

 The following GIF shows an incident responder selecting an error log in Log Observer Connect, then selecting related content to see a problematic host.
 This takes the user to the service map in Infrastructure Monitoring where the problematic  host is automatically selected.
 The service map panel shows service requests and errors, as well as service and dependency latency for the selected host.